metaxmx/FridayNightBeer/README.md

     npm install

 The dependencies will be downloaded into a `node_modules` subfolder, which will be used by the TypeScript resolution, but is in the `.gitignore` file.

+This will be done automatically via `sbt` when the project is built.

 Software Used
 -------------